PROJECT

 The Open Data Project

 In order to efficiently use the possibilities of digital technologies – for example artificial intelligence – data must be merged from the different silos, detectable and machine-readable in a consistent structure.
-With this goal in mind, the Landesmarektingorganisationen (LMOs), Magic Cities and the GNTB have joined forces to create the Open Data/Knowledge Graph project for Germany as a tourist destination.
+With this goal in mind, the state tourism organizations (LTOs), Magic Cities and the GNTB have joined forces to form the Open Data/Knowledge Graph project for Germany as a tourism destination.

 © Getty Images/amtitus